Loading...

 A job description for each position will be maintained.
 A written job description will be given to all employees on or before the first day of employment.

-Section 5: Staff Classifications
+Section 5; Staff Classifications

 5.1 Introductory Period

-5.3 Exempt vs. Nonexempt
+5.2 Exempt vs. Nonexempt

 Positions are classified as either exempt or non-exempt for pay administration purposes as determined by the Fair Labor Standards Act (FLSA).
 Exempt positions are exempt from overtime pay requirements.
-Non-exempt positions do not meet the FLSA exemption standards and employees in these positions are paid overtime.
+Exempt employees are expected to work 5 days and at least 45 hours per week.
+Non-exempt positions do not meet the FLSA exemption standards and employees in these positions are paid based on actual time worked and are eligible for paid overtime.

-5.4 Full time vs. Part-time
+5.3 Full time vs. Part-time

 Employees who are scheduled to work a minimum of 30+ hours per week, 52 weeks a year, and 5 days a week are considered to be full-time and are eligible for full-time benefits after their eligibility period has been met.
 Employees who are scheduled to work less than 30 hours per week are considered to be part-time.
-Employee’s hours are at the director’s discretion and can be changed at any time.
+Employees’ hours are at the center director’s discretion and can be changed at any time.

-Section 6: General Practices
+Section 6; General Practices

 6.1 Payroll

-All mandatory and optional deductions as arranged with the center director upon completion of paperwork will be withheld automatically from the employee’s paychecks.
-Mandatory payroll deductions include: Federal, State, and local taxes, FICA and Medicare, and any other mandatory deductions required by law.
+All mandatory and optional deductions as arranged with the center director upon completion of paperwork will be withheld automatically from the employees’ paychecks.
+Mandatory payroll deductions include Federal, State, and local taxes, FICA and Medicare, and any other mandatory deductions required by law.
 Voluntary deductions include benefits, childcare, background checks, physicals and any other deductions upon written consent from the employee.

 If an employee is absent on payday and instructs someone to pick up his/her paycheck, a note signed by the employee authorizing the person must be provided before the check can be released.